hanzoai/agency/LLM.md

   - `src/components/CaseStudy.tsx`: Updated link to use 'damon-motorcycles' instead of 'damon'
   - `src/components/VideoCard.tsx`: Updated thumbnail map to include both 'damon' and 'damon-motorcycles'

+### Complete Case Studies
+- **Issue**: Missing case studies (Cover Build, Casper Blockchain, and Myle Tap) that were referenced but not fully implemented
+- **Resolution**: Added all missing case studies to ensure complete portfolio
+- **Files Updated**:
+  - Created `src/data/additionalCaseStudies.ts` with detailed information for missing case studies
+  - Updated `src/data/caseStudiesData.ts` to include all case studies
+  - Ensured all case studies are available for display on the case studies page

 ## Best Practices for Development

-1. **Single Data Source**: All case study data must be maintained exclusively in `caseStudiesData.ts`.
+1. **Single Data Source**: All case study data must be maintained exclusively in `caseStudiesData.ts` and its imports.

 2. **ID Consistency**: When working with case studies, always use the ID as defined in `caseStudiesData.ts`.